Danielku15/SlickGrid-wiki/Slick.Grid.md

 > `options` - An object with configuration options.

 Extends grid options with a given hash.
-If an there is an active edit, the grid will attempt to commit the changes and only continue if the attempt succeeds.
+If there is an active edit, the grid will attempt to commit the changes and only continue if the attempt succeeds.
 ```javascript
 // set a new CSS class for selected cells
 grid.setOptions( { selectedCellCssClass: "newSelection" } );